marjon-call/SmartSecRiddles/write_ups/5_BuyMyTokens.md

 # BuyMyTokens Solution
-This challange is another challange that requires very little code to exploit.
+This challenge is another challenge that requires very little code to exploit.
 Let's look at the exploit, and dive into why it works:
 ```
 function test_GetThisPassing_5() public {
     address hacker = address(0xBAD);